WandeTestAnalyst/api-automation-agent/benchmarks/README.md

 By comparing these metrics across different LLMs, you can gain insights into their relative strengths and weaknesses for the task of API test generation within this specific agent's framework.

-## Troubleshooting

-*   **API Key Errors**: Ensure your `.env` file is correctly set up in the project root and contains valid API keys for the LLMs you are testing.
-*   **Dependency Issues**: Double-check that all Python and Node.js dependencies are installed.
-*   **File Path Errors**: Verify that the path to your OpenAPI specification is correct.
-*   **TypeScript Compilation Errors**: If many files are skipped, it might point to systemic issues in how an LLM generates code.
-Review the generated files in the output directory for that LLM.
 ## Test Coverage Benchmark

 The `coverage_benchmark.py` utility evaluates how closely a generated test framework matches a list of ideal tests.
-Ground truth data lives in YAML or JSON files under `benchmarks/test_coverage/ground_truths`.
+Ground truth data lives in YAML files under `benchmarks/test_coverage/ground_truths`.

 To see available ground truth specifications and their endpoints: